kuria/class-loader/README.rst

 Debug mode
 ==========

-If debug mode is enabled, the following checks are performed after a file is loaded:

-- whether the class was actually found in the file
+If debug mode is enabled, a check is performed after a file has been loaded to determine whether the class, interface or trait was defined in that file.

-  - detects wrong or misspelled namespaces or class names
+This helps detect wrong or misspelled namespaces or class names.

-- whether the class name matches exactly what is defined in the file

-  - detects mismatched character case in namespaces or class names or other class name usage, which would cause issues on case-sensitive filesystems

 To enable debug mode, call ``$classLoader->setDebug(true)`` or pass ``true`` to the appropriate constructor argument.